Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description specifies the tool as a global timeline feed covering notes, captured emails, and completed-task records across the entire Capsule account.
-It clearly distinguishes from sibling tools by naming list_party_entries, list_opportunity_entries, and list_project_entries as alternatives that should not be used for this purpose.
+The description clearly states the tool provides a global timeline feed of notes, emails, and completed tasks across the entire account.
+It distinguishes itself from sibling tools by naming list_party_entries, list_opportunity_entries, and list_project_entries as alternatives.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.